Manvi007/PowerBiReports/README.md

 33) Clicking between pages breaking immersion?
 No problem connect pages using bookmark arrows. - Real Page Turner
 34) Create a donut chart of population data, and morph this into a tree chart. - Donuts and Trees
 35) Create a column chart of record sales, and drill-down to a pie chart. - Linked Charts
-36) Compare the number of Abba songs released by year using a column chart.
+36) Compare the number of Abba songs released by year using a column chart. - Abba Songs
 37) Use grouping in charts to show viewing figures by genre for BBC1.
 38) Compare Pizza Express pizza calories using pie and doughnut charts.
 39) Show a chart comparing films when you click on each genre in a tree map.